-III.
+II.
 CASES Illustrative of the TREATMENT of DISEASES of the EAR, both Local and Constitutional.
-Price 5s.
+Price 3s.
 6d.

-"The cases detailed by Mr. Curtis are fifty-eight in number, and the treatment appears to be judicious, simple, and successful." - Medico-

-Chirurgical Review.

-"The profession, we conceive, are indebted to Mr. Curtis for the persevering spirit with which he cultivates the study of those diseases affecting the organ of hearing, which, from their obscurity and intricacy, can only be properly treated by a person entirely devoted to the subject."-London Medical and Physical Journal.

-- IV.
-AN INTRODUCTORY LECTURE to a Course on the Anatomy, Physiology, and Pathology of the Ear, as delivered in 1816, at the Royal Dispensary for Diseases of the Ear, Dean Street, Soho Square.
-Second Edition. - V. A CLINICAL REPORT of the Royal Dispensary for Diseases of the Ear, containing an Account of the Number of Patients admitted, cured, and relieved. - "We find that, in several instances of deaf and dumb, which came under Mr. Curtis's own care, the patient had been, by comparatively simple means, furnished, first with the exercise of hearing, and subsequently with the gift of speech."-London Medical Repository.

-Books published by Longman, Rees, Orme, Brown, & Green.

-- "It appears that Mr. Curtis has laboured with success, as well as assiduity, in the department upon which he has concentrated his attention; for it is a fact of peculiar interest, that the deaf and dumb might often be cured, were they subjected to a proper examination and method of treatment."-Literary Gazette. - VI.
-A NEW and IMPROVED MAP of the EAR, exhibiting its Internal, Intermediate, and External Structure, with the Bones in situ; together with the principal Nerves and Blood-Vessels in its immediate Vicinity.
-Designed for the Use of Medical Students.
+- "The cases detailed by Mr. Curtis are fifty-eight in number, and the Treatment appears to be judicious, simple, and successful."-Medico-Chirurgical Review. - "The Profession, we conceive, are indebted to Mr. Curtis for the persevering spirit with which he cultivates the study of those diseases affecting the organ of hearing, which, from their obscurity and intricacy, can only be properly treated by a person entirely devoted to the subject."-London Medical and Physical Journal. - III.
+AN INTRODUCTORY LECTURE to a Course on the Anatomy, Physiology, and Pathology of the EAR; as delivered in 1816, at the Royal Dispensary for Curing Diseases of the Ear, Dean Street, Soho Square.
+Second Edition. - IV.
+A NEW and IMPROVED MAP of the EAR; exhibiting its Internal, Intermediate, and External Structure, with the Bones in situ, together with the Principal Nerves and Blood-Vessels in its immediate Vicinity.
+Designed for the use of Medical Students.
 Price 10s.
-6d. on Roller. - "In this Plate, which is beautifully coloured, there are Nine Figures, eight of which delineate the parts separately, and the ninth exhibits a general view of the Anatomy of the Head in the vicinity of the Ear.
-This Map is certainly well calculated to facilitate the Student's early acquisition in Aural Anatomy, and to him we can recommend it."-Medico-Chirurgical Review. - VII.
-A LECTURE on the PHYSIOLOGY and ZOOLOGY of the EAR, in Man and Animals, as delivered in the Theatre of the Royal Institution of Great Britain.
-Price 5s. - VIII.
-A SYNOPTICAL CHART of the various Diseases of the Ear; showing, at one View, their Order, Classification, Seat, Symptoms, Causes, and Treatment.
-Embellished with a Plate of Barthelemius Eustachius.
-Price 2s.
-6d. - "This Chart expresses the whole subject in so lucid and masterly a style, as to render it a highly valuable sheet of reference.
-The popular mode of explanation adopted by the Author will make it as acceptable to non-medical readers as to the profession."-Atlas.
+6d. on roller. - "In this Plate, which is beautifully coloured, there are nine Figures, eight of which delineate the parts separately, and the ninth exhibits a general view of the Anatomy of the Head in the vicinity of the Ear.
+This Map is certainly well calculated to facilitate the Student's early acquisition in Aural Anatomy, and to him we can recommend it."-Medico-Chirurgical Review.

-"This Chart, from its clear arrangement, is intended to convey a plain yet scientific knowledge of the subject, and is calculated not only for the profession, but also for the information of deaf persons."-John Bull.

-Also, lately published in Leipsic,

-- I.-CURTIS (J. H.), Abhandlung über den gesunden und Kranken Zustand des Ohres, übersetzt Von Henrich Robbi, M.D., &c. &c.
-8vo. - II.-CURTIS (J. H.), Interessante Krankenfälle, ein Beitrag zur bessern Behandlung örtlicher, und Konstituzioneller Gehörleiden, &c., Von Henrich Robbi, M.D., &c. &c.
-8vo.

-the state of the particular of the same of THE RESIDENCE OF THE PARTY OF T

-A REPORT,